navcoin/navcoin/doc/bech32-mod-gen-poly.md

 $ mkdir results1
 $ parallel -a list.txt ./crccollide {} 5 120 ">" results1/{}.txt
 ```

-This generated a huge number of the output files in `results1` directory.
-The calculation took approximately 25 days on Core i5-13500:
+The calculation took approximately 25 days on Core i5-13500

 ```bash
 39762158.30s user 2845631.54s system 1975% cpu 599:14:56.86 total
 ```

+and generated a huge number of the output files in `results1` directory.

 After removing polynomials below the threshould as Jamis did with: